 Ferry Over to Spooky Staten Island

-Visit Staten Island for Halloween in Richmond Town on the Saturday before Halloween, when the whole family can go back in time and experience trick-or-treating as it was in the '50s.
+Visit Staten Island for Halloween in Richmond Town on the Friday before Halloween, when the whole family can go back in time and experience trick-or-treating as it was in the ’50s.
 How scary is that?
 Children can bob for apples, watch puppet shows and play themed games.
 Costumes encouraged; reservations are required.
-Note that this restored village also has other fall activities and pumpking carving during October weekends.
+Note that this restored village also has other fall activities, harvest festivals, pumpking picking and carving during October weekends.

 If you’re touring New York City during autumn, the Staten Island Ferry still offers the best views of the Statue of Liberty and it’s free.
 Dress the kids up and let them trick or treat aboard and you can save visiting Liberty Island for another trip.